neelsmith/latin102/docs/checklist/translation3/index.md

 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

+## D. Translation

+Please translate the passgae into idiomatic English.

 ## Submitting your work